PrivateSNN: Privacy-Preserving Spiking Neural Networks: Experiments

-In Fig. \ref{fig:exp:conversion_perf_time}, we measure the conversion performance with respect to the number of time-steps in the conversion process (Parameter $T$ in Algorithm 1).
-The results show that the SNN model can recover the original ANN performance with a high number of time-steps.
-But for post encryption training, we use a small number of time-steps instead of using long time-steps.
-Specifically, we use time-step 1000, 2000, 2000 for the reference conversion technique \cite{sengupta2019going} on CIFAR10, CIFAR100, and TinyImageNet, respectively.
-On the other hand, \textit{PrivateSNN} is trained with time-step 100, 150, and 150 for CIFAR10, CIFAR100, and TinyImageNet, respectively (marked by red dot in Fig. \ref{fig:exp:conversion_perf_time}).
-This is because a short time-step brings more energy-efficiency during both training and inference.
-Also, we observe that encryption training with distillation recovers the accuracy even though SNNs are converted in a low time-step regime (Table \ref{table:exp:aftercon}).
+In Fig. \ref{fig:exp:time_numsample_ablation}(a), we measure the data-free conversion performance with respect to the number of time-steps in the conversion process.
+The results show that the data-free SNN conversion model can almost recover the original ANN performance with large number of time-steps (\ie, $\ge 500$).
+But, we use a small number of time-steps (\ie, $\le 200$) to perform the conversion and then, perform CET in the low time-step regime.
+Here, we only show CIFAR10 results.
+The CIFAR100, and TinyImageNet results are shown in Supplementary E. Specifically, \textit{PrivateSNN} is trained with time-step 150, 200, and 200 for CIFAR10, CIFAR100, and TinyImageNet, This is because smaller time-steps bring more energy-efficiency during both training and inference.
+Also, we observe that encryption training with distillation recovers the accuracy even though SNNs are converted in a low time-step regime (Table \ref{table:exp:ablation}).